faranalytics/dialog/examples/twilio_voip_openai_agent_threading/README.md

 # Twilio VoIP, Deepgram STT, Cartesia TTS, and OpenAI Agent (Threading)

-In this example you will subclass an `OpenAIAgent` to add custom behavior (e.g., history handling).
-You will run a `TwilioGateway`.
+In this example you will run a `TwilioGateway` in the main thread and each call session and Agent instance in a worker thread.
 Your agent will be configured with a `DeepgramSTT` component and a `CartesiaTTS` component.

 ## Requirements